 Homemade dog toothpaste is a great choice when it comes to caring for your dog’s teeth.
 Dental health for dogs is a very important, but often overlooked issue.
 Just like humans require regular cleaning and brushings, so do our canine companions.
-You can purchase commercial dog toothpaste at stores, but making a natural dog toothpaste from home is relatively easy.
+You can purchase commercial pet toothpaste at stores, but making a natural dog toothpaste from home is relatively easy.

 To brush your dog’s teeth, you can use a children’s toothbrush, rubber finger brushes, or just a damp cloth.
-This homemade toothpaste for dogs recipe helps remove plaque, kill bacteria, and improve doggie breath.
+This homemade toothpaste for dogs recipe helps remove plaque, kill bacteria, and improve doggy breath.

-Minty Fresh Homemade Dog Toothpaste Recipe
+Easy Homemade Dog Toothpaste Recipe

 - 2 Tbsp baking soda — do your research on this as there are reports that baking soda is dangerous to dogs if swallowed